breatheco-de/applied-ai-syllabus/content/lessons/how-to-use-ai.md

 ---
 tags: ["prompt engineering", "generative ai"]
 description: "Learn how to use Artificial Intelligence and Generative AI to improve your workflow and create amazing content.
 Let's dive in! 🚀"
+title: "How to Use Artificial Intelligence"
 ---

-# How to Use Artificial Intelligence

 **Artificial Intelligence**, particularly **Generative Artificial Intelligence**, is taking over the world.
 It represents the most disruptive, useful, and frightening tool of recent years.
 Capable of giving chills to [some](https://www.nationalgeographic.com/science/article/ai-uncanny-valley) and fascinating others (like me).
 Whatever your case may be, in this article we will explore the different ways you already use or can use [Artificial Intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence).